Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-wasm.md

 #### Gas meter

-In addition to the regular gas fees incurred from creating the transaction, Daodiseo also calculates a separate gas when executing smart contract code.
-This is tracked by the **gas meter**, which is during the execution of every opcode and gets translated back to native Daodiseo gas via a constant multiplier (currently set to 100).
+In addition to the regular gas fees incurred from creating the transaction, ODISEO also calculates a separate gas when executing smart contract code.
+This is tracked by the **gas meter**, which is during the execution of every opcode and gets translated back to native ODISEO gas via a constant multiplier (currently set to 100).

 ### Gas fees